Top of the Foot Pain:

-- Once bone is formed it is there to stay unless you consider surgery.
+- Once the bone is formed, it is there to stay unless you consider surgery.

-- It is useless to try and remove the bone without performing surgery, but a good idea to try and decease the inflammation and preventing the pain that it is causing.
+- It is useless to try and remove the bone without performing surgery, but a good idea to try and decrease the inflammation and prevent the pain it is causing.

-- Surgery for a top of the foot bone spur is very common.
+- Surgery for a top of the foot bone spur is prevalent.

 - The pain caused by the spur can be controlled.

 - If it compresses nerves or causes tendonitis, this can be drastically decreased.

 - Different ways of tying your shoes can drastically decrease the pain.

 To permanently remove the bone spur, surgery will be necessary.